Real Estate Contract Options in My State

 • If you’re selling non-conforming property that wouldn’t qualify for financing

-• Can be a way to earn regular income from owned real estate
+• It can be a way to earn a regular income from owned real estate without the landlord-tenant requirements for a rental property

 • As with the buyer, having a direct negotiating relationship can allow for flexibility to meet individual needs